CyberSaiyam/Blog-App-in-Django/README.md

 You must have python and django installed in your system.

-After installing all the requirements given in requirment.txt Open Terminal and run the following command py manage.py runserver
+After installing all the requirements given in requirment.txt

+Open Terminal and run the following command:

+py manage.py runserver

 or if you are on mac